The pressure regulator is attached to the frame.

 Lower the load spring down.

-With a 14 key, unscrew the lock nut of the adjusting bolt
+Using a 14 mm wrench, unscrew the adjusting lock nut bolt

-Set the distance between the center of the bracket hole and the axis of the regulator
+Set the distance between the center of the bracket hole and the regulator axis

 Holding the adjusting bolt, tighten the lock nut.

-Secure the lower end of the rack to the rear axle bracket.
+Secure the lower end of the strut to the rear axle bracket.

-After adjustment, check the operation of the regulator, for which at a speed of 50-60 km / h on a hard dry road surface, vigorously press the brake pedal, while the assistant should stand to the side and watch the wheels.
+After adjustment, check the operation of the regulator, for which at a speed of 50–60 km/h on a hard dry road surface, vigorously press the brake pedal, while an assistant should stand to the side and watch the wheels.

-If the regulator is in good condition and correctly adjusted, there should be a slight advance in the locking of the front wheels relative to the rear ones.
+If the regulator is in good working order and correctly adjusted, there should be a slight advance of the front wheels relative to the rear ones.

-If the opposite happens, then you should unscrew the lock nut of the adjusting bolt, unscrew the bolt by half a turn.
+If the opposite happens, then you should unscrew the lock nut of the adjusting bolt and unscrew the bolt by half a turn.

-If the front wheels lock much earlier than the rear ones, you should tighten the adjusting bolt by half a turn and tighten the lock nut.
+If the front wheels lock much earlier than the rear ones, you should turn the adjusting bolt by half a turn and tighten the lock nut.